 Over the back fence – Once a week your class can connect to Rosmini College students who will teach a short, simple lesson via Zoom or Skype at an agreed time.
 Select a topic from the list emailed to you prior to the start of lessons.

 Using digital technologies in the health and physical education curriculum can provide an opportunity for teachers and students to capture and reflect on specific learning outcomes.

 Using video to record students in action and provide immediate focused feedback about performance.

 Videos can be stored in the cloud in a YouTube or Vimeo account, which have a range of privacy settings.

 Online portfolios enable students to include videos and images of their work as part of their goal setting and reflections.

 Video tutorial: DAQRI #4DStudio – A tutorial and discussion of ways to use augmented reality in a health and PE programme.

-Students at Stanley Avenue School in Te Aroha were empowered to take increased responsibility for developing their personal fitness using the utility application SportyPal.
+During 2013, students at Stanley Avenue School in Te Aroha were empowered to take increased responsibility for developing their personal fitness using the utility application SportyPal.